Rogieri/Getting-and-Cleaning-Data/README.md

 Step4 # Uses descriptive activity names to name the activities in the data set Using the activity_labels.txt I labelled the data set with descriptive variable names.

-# To make data friendlier I changed the names of variables cleaning some specifc characters as the numbers and some repetition>
+Obs # To make data friendlier I changed the names of variables cleaning some specifc characters as the numbers and some repetition>

 Step5 # From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject Writting to file "run_data_summary.txt in the working directory